garden-io/garden/docs/reference/module-types/kubernetes.md

 ### `localMode`

-Specifies necessary configuration details of the local application which will replace a target remote service.
+Specifies necessary configuration details of the local application which will be used instead of a target remote Kubernetes resource, which can be a Workload or a Pod.

+Note that `serviceResource` must also be specified to enable local mode.
+The local mode configuration for `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to identify and find a target Kubernetes resource.

+The `serviceResource.containerName` field is not used by the local mode configuration.
+The `localMode` has its own field `containerName` to specify a target container name explicitly.

-The target service will be replaced by a proxy container with an SSH server running, and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.
+The container of the target Kubernetes resource will be replaced by a proxy container with an SSH server running, and the reverse port forwarding will be automatically configured to route the traffic to the locally deployed application and back.

 Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
 The local mode always takes the precedence over the dev mode if there are any conflicts service names.